 David Powers Corwin joined the WGST staff in November 2013.
 David holds a B.A. in English and Humanities from Milligan College.
-He is also an alumni of the MAIS in Women and Gender Studies program and the first student to complete a dual degree in MAIS with a concentration in Women and Gender Studies and the MA in English programs.
+He is also an alumni of the MAIS in Women and Gender Studies program and the first student to complete a dual degree in MAIS with a concentration in Women and Gender Studies an MA in English program.
 David came to Women and Gender Studies as the graduate assistant.
 From 2016-2019, they served as the program coordinator and is now full time instructional faculty in the program.
 As Associate Director, David serves as the undergraduate advisor, scheduling and catalog coordinator, keeps the door open, and supervises the staff who support our program.
 They are also the coordinator the the Gender and Social Justice Living Learning Community.
 Their research interests are trauma infused writing pedagogies, LGBTQ studies, television studies, writing and rhetoric, and contemporary women writers.
 David hopes to work in higher education with his expertise in Women and Gender Studies and is currently a PhD student in the Writing and Rhetoric program here at Mason.
 During his (occasional) free time, he likes to read, write short fiction, and hang out with friends.